sinistersnare/SinScheme/README.md

 This Compiler is licensed with the MIT license, so please feel free to use this, and modify the code.
 If you do use this, please say hi :)

-We currently use the Boehm-GC, a HAMT implementation in C++, and some other code written by Thomas Gilray for use in the compiler (particularly `utils.rkt` and `desugar.rkt`).
+We currently use the Boehm-GC, and code by Thomas Gilray, (particularly `utils.rkt` and `desugar.rkt`).
 I have provided license information in `LICENSE.md`